Nayekah/Tucil2_13523027_13523090/README.md

 # Tucil 2
-This repository contains an image compression application that leverages a Quadtree data structure, built in `C++` using `OpenCV` and `ImageMagick` that implements various **Divide and Conquer** and **Decrease and Conquer** algorithm.
+<div align="justify"> This repository contains an image compression application that leverages a Quadtree data structure, built in <code>C++</code> using <code>OpenCV</code> and <code>ImageMagick</code> that implements various <strong>Divide and Conquer</strong> and <strong>Decrease and Conquer</strong> algorithms.
 This program also incorporates multiple error measurement methods—including variance, mean absolute deviation (MAD), maximum pixel difference, entropy, and Structural Similarity Index (SSIM)—to decide when to subdivide image regions.
+Additionally, it can generate Graphics Interchange Format (GIF) files to visualize the compression process, providing an intuitive demonstration of how the quadtree structure evolves during compression. </div>

  ---
 <div align="center">